simone84/aws-tf-lambda/README.md

 * to update the TF Varsion amend the env var "tf_version"
 * to update the env list amend the choise list
+* if the default environment is not dev change it in the if condition (first command)

 - GH Secrets